tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ECDH functions are used as follows:

-* The public key to put into ECPoint.point structure is output of applying the ECDH function to the secret key of appropriate length (into scalar input) and the standard public basepoint (into u-coordinate point input).
+* The public key to put into ECPoint.point structure is the result of applying the ECDH function to the secret key of appropriate length (into scalar input) and the standard public basepoint (into u-coordinate point input).
-* The ECDH shared secret is output of applying ECDH function to the secret key (into scauar input) and peer's public key (into u-coordinate point input).
+* The ECDH shared secret is the result of applying ECDH function to the secret key (into scauar input) and peer's public key (into u-coordinate point input).
 The output is used raw, with no processing.

-For X25519 and X448, see {{I-D.irtf-cfrg-curves}}
+For X25519 and X448, see {{I-D.irtf-cfrg-curves}}.

 #  Mandatory Algorithms